jgater/guildhouse/README.md

 Files under contents/articles, contents/images and contents/articleimages are available under the [Attribution-ShareAlike 2.0 UK: England & Wales](http://creativecommons.org/licenses/by-sa/2.0/uk/) creative commons licence, unless such works contain trademarks etc of others, where they are used under Fair Use/Fair Dealing.

-All other original content available under the MIT licence included below, bar the Iconic Font, which is under the SIL open font licence.
+All other original content available under the MIT licence included here.

-## MIT Licence
+### MIT Licence

 Copyright (C) 2013 James Gater